spikeydee/splitsies/README.md

 # V2
 (v2 pcb image)

 The V2 was a much simpler iteration as I gave myself wiggle room of a few milimeters on the footprint of the PCB on the V1, so I just made everything a bit tighter on the V2.
-Shaved a few milimeters off the vertical size of the PCB and moved the placement slightly on of the MCU and TRRS jacks.
-The case design stayed pretty much the same as well, I just made it vertically shorter and made sure that the gaps for the microusb port and TRRS jack still aligns.
+I moved the placement slightly on of the MCU and recessed TRRS jacks a bit more as well.
+The case design didn't really change because the gaps for the microusb port and TRRS jack still aligns with no fitment issues.

 # V3
 (v3 pcb image)